Stride (gum): International

 Stride was available only in the United States until January 2008, when the Spearmint, Sweet Peppermint and Forever Fruit flavors were first released in Canada, with the rest of the flavors made available later on.

 In Europe, some Stride flavors were being sold under the Trident Senses brand, namely the Winterblue 2.0 (sold as Mint Breeze), the Forever Fruit 2.0 (sold as Tropical Mix) and the Sweet Peppermint 2.0 (sold as Rainforest Mint and recolored to green), as well as the Mega Mystery, sold as itself.
 The packaging is a little more elaborate than the traditional Stride box, with the exception of the Mega Mystery which remains the same.
 Some other flavors have been released, but they do not relate to any Stride flavors apart from some Shift flavors.

 Design

-Stride's “S” logo and packaging was created by Davis Design, a Canadian design and branding firm.
-All packs of Stride include the “S”, except for Mega Mystery which replaces it with a question mark (“?”).
-In 2014, the “S” was redesigned and used only on Spearmint, Peppermint, Winterblue, Nonstop Mint, Stride Spark Kinectic Mint and Fruit, and Sour Patch Kids.
-In 2016, the brand underwent another major refresh as part of the “Mad Intense” campaign, which introduced bold, neon-colored packaging with a more energetic style.
+Stride's "S" logo and packaging were created by Davis Design, a Canadian design and branding firm.
+All packs of Stride include the "S", except for Mega Mystery which replaces it with a question mark ("?").
+In 2014, the "S" was redesigned and used only on Spearmint, Peppermint, Winterblue, Nonstop Mint, Stride Spark Kinectic Mint and Fruit, and Sour Patch Kids.
+In 2016, the brand underwent another major refresh as part of the "Mad Intense" campaign, which introduced bold, neon-colored packaging with a more energetic style.
 The rebrand was developed by Wieden+Kennedy London and was accompanied by a series of advertisements.